jacobtomlinson/website/content/posts/2022/2022-01-17-dont-be-that-user/index.md

 Lastly you always have the option to fork the project.
 This is often said in spite because it is no small undertaking but for many it can be a viable path forwards.
 By taking ownership and responsibility for a fork you have full control over it's development and can make it exactly what you need it to be.

 But most of all ![Be excellent to each other, party on dudes](https://i.imgur.com/zJcoRpK.gif).

+## Further reading

+**Update March 5th 2024:** I found [this thread from 2019](https://jacobtomlinson.dev/posts/2022/dont-be-that-open-source-user-dont-be-me/) which is a great example of users behaving badly.